KanghoonYoon/torch-metacon/README.md

 # torch-metacon
 Pytorch Implmentation of Debiased Graph Poisoning Attack via Contrastive Surrogate Objective

-We refer to the <ins>DeepRobust<\ins> library to build our implementation. [https://github.com/DSE-MSU/DeepRobust](https://github.com/DSE-MSU/DeepRobust).
+We refer to the <ins>DeepRobust</ins> library to build our implementation. [https://github.com/DSE-MSU/DeepRobust](https://github.com/DSE-MSU/DeepRobust).

 ## Dataset
 We use four datasets: Cora, Cora ML, Citeseer, and Polblogs in Datasets of DeepRobust library.